bokmann/fullcalendar-rails/README.md

 # Fullcalendar::Rails

-This gem for Ruby on Rails is a simple rebundlingof the contents of the jQuery FullCalendar plugin from Adam Shaw:
+This gem for Ruby on Rails is a simple rebundling of the contents of the jQuery FullCalendar plugin from Adam Shaw:

 http://arshaw.com/fullcalendar/